Balm of Gilead: Greco-Roman

-Rabbinic literature; Talmud
+Rabbinic literature

 The terms used in rabbinic literature are different from those used in the Hebrew Bible: קׇטׇף (kataf), בַּלְסׇם (balsam), אַפּוֹבַּלְסַמוֹן (appobalsamon), and אֲפַרְסְמוֹן (afarsemon).

-In the Talmud, balsam appears as an ointment which was a highly praised product of the Jericho plain (Shab.
-26a).
-However, its main use was medicinal rather than cosmetic.
-Rav Yehudah composed a special blessing for balsam: "Who creates the oil of our land" (Ber.
-43a).
-Young women used it as a perfume to seduce young men (Lam.
-R. 4:18; Shab.
-26b).
-After King Josiah hid away the "holy oil" with which the kings of Judah were anointed, balsam oil was used in its stead (Ker.
-5b).
-In the messianic era, the righteous will "bathe in 13 rivers of balsam" (TJ, Av.
-Zar.
-3:1, 42c).
+In the Talmud, balsam appears as a valued ointment produced by the Jericho plain, but its main use was as a topical medication rather than as a cosmetic.
+Rav Yehudah composed a special blessing for balsam: "Who creates the oil of our land".
+Young women used it as a perfume to seduce young men.

-Christian

-The Christian rite of confirmation is conferred through the anointing with chrism, which is traditionally a blend of olive oil and balsam.
-Balm seems to have been used everywhere for chrism at least from the sixth century.

 Arab

 The balsam, carried originally, says Arab tradition, from Yemen by the Queen of Sheba, as a gift to Solomon, and planted by him in the gardens of Jericho, was brought to Egypt by Cleopatra, and planted at Ain-Shemesh (Ain Shams), in a garden which all the old travellers, Arab and Christian, mention with deep interest.

-The Egyptian town of Ain Shams was renowned for its balsam garden, which was cultivated under the supervision of the government.
-During the Middle Ages the balsam tree is said to have grown only there, though formerly it had also been a native plant in Syria.
-According to a Coptic tradition known also by the Muslims, it was in the spring of Ayn Shams that Mary, the mother of Jesus, washed the swaddling clothes of the latter on her way back to Palestine after her flight to Egypt.
-From that time onwards, the spring was beneficent, and during the Middle Ages balsam-trees could only produce their precious secretion on land watered by it.
-The story is reminiscent of Christian legends about the Fountain of the Virgin in Jerusalem.

 Prosper Alpinus relates that forty plants were brought by a governor of Cairo to the garden there, and ten remained when Belon travelled in Egypt, but only one existed in the 18th century.
 By the 19th century, there appeared to be none.

 Modern

-The German botanist Schweinfurth (1836–1925) claimed to he have reconstructed the ancient process of balsam production.
+The German botanist Schweinfurth (1836–1925) claimed to have reconstructed the ancient process of balsam production.